“Life is for service.” – Fred Rogers

 Key Activities of Customer-Connected Development

 - Customer Advisory Board.
-The Customer Advisory Board is a set of customers that act as a sounding board for the project.
+This board includes people that act as a sounding board, for the project that you are working on.

 - Feedback.
-Customers provide feedback during iterations and for release.
+Clients give feedback during cycles and to deliver.

-Here are some principles I’ve found to improve Customer Connected Development:
+Here are a few standards I’ve found to improve Customer Connected Development:

 - Set the frame.
 A frame is how you look at things.
 You need to frame the discussion and create something that people can react to.
 The more thoughtful the frame, the higher the quality feedback you get.
 You create the frame by figuring out the customers, their needs, and the business goals.
 You use the frame to help focus feedback and dialogue.
 For example, one frame could be an architectural overview.
 Another frame can be your product backlog.